 3. Scientific consensus accepts that sexual orientation is a characteristic that is immutable and it is unfair to ask people to hide their sexual orientation in order to be free from discrimination.

-Under the “heightened scrutiny” test, the government must establish that the classification is “substantially related to an important government objective.”
-The objective must be the government’s “actual” purpose in enacting the law -- not a post hoc or hypothetical justification, conceived during the litigation (which sometimes may suffice under less rigorous judicial scrutiny).
+Under the “heightened scrutiny” test, the government had to establish that the classification was “substantially related to an important government objective.”
+The objective had to be the government’s “actual” purpose in enacting the law -- not a post hoc or hypothetical justification, conceived during the litigation (which sometimes sufficed under less rigorous judicial scrutiny).

-In light of the Justice Department’s decision, a committee of the United States House of Representatives, the so-called Bipartisan Legal Advisory Committee (BLAG), has intervened to defend DOMA in federal litigation.
-Although the group is called “bipartisan,” it has explained in legal filings that only the Republican members of the group favored defending DOMA.
+In light of the Justice Department’s decision, a committee of the United States House of Representatives, the so-called Bipartisan Legal Advisory Committee (BLAG), was formed and intervened to defend DOMA in federal litigation.
+Although the group is called “bipartisan,” it explained in legal filings that only the Republican members of the group favored defending DOMA.